yunx14/dd-cx/README.md

 Searches the Directory by location

 ### /provider-details.html?providerKey=...&lat=...&long=...
-Provider details where
+Provider details where:
   providerKey = the key used for identifying the provider lat = latitude from location (optional) long = longitude from location (optional)